sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

     </div>
 </div>

-<div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;"> Figure 19.
+<div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;"> Figure 20.
 Training set images from the ImageNet-1k <em style="color:grey;">"polecat"</em> class.
-Distinguishing between European polecat and domestic ferret is challenging due to the similarity in appearence.
-European polecats tend to be more muscular than domestic ferrets, have overall darker fur and well-defined white face mask.
+Distinguishing between European polecat and domestic ferret is challenging due to the similarity in appearance.
+European polecats tend to be more muscular than domestic ferrets, and have overall darker fur and a well-defined white face mask.
 </div>

 To make matters worse, in the **validation set for the class *"black-footed ferret"*, only one image depicts this species!** A solution to this problem thus requires not only removal, or transfer to the correct class, of the incorrectly labeled images, but also collection of new data.